dcayll/dcayll.github.io/_photography/Puerto-Rico-LaserCut.md

 ---

 Download image of what you want to cut out.
-I'm cutting out the shape of puerto rico and will be rastering the flag into the background as wall decoration for my girlfriend Isabel's apartment.
+I'm cutting out the shape of puerto rico and will be rastering the flag into the background as wall decoration for my girlfriend's apartment.